ShayFeldboy1010/payslipwexplainer/replit.md

    - PDF is opened using PyMuPDF
    - Each page is processed sequentially
    - Direct text extraction is attempted first
-   - If no text is found, page is converted to image for OCR
+   - If no text is found, page is converted to image for OCR via Google Gemini
 3. **Text Aggregation**: Extracted text from all pages is combined
 4. **AI Processing**: Combined text can be sent to Groq API for analysis
 5. **Results Display**: Processed results are displayed in the Streamlit interface